sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 * dog has access to all its superclasses' methods, and any inherited concrete and default methods - swims and mammal only have access to their members
+#### Benefits of polymorphism (a mock question)
+* It makes the code more reusable
+* It makes the code more dynamic.
+  - Polymophism allows the actual decision of which method is to be invoked to be taken at runtime based on the actual class of object
+  - This is dynamic binding and makes the code more dynamic
 ### Object vs Reference
 * in Java, all objects are accessed by reference
 * conceptually, the object is the entity that exists in memory